jsommers/cbook/functions.rst

 Example 2: passing a ``struct`` to and from a function
 ------------------------------------------------------

 Ok, enough of the anti-examples.
 Here is an example of passing *and* returning a ``struct``.
 We'll write a function to add two fractions together and return a new fraction.
+A few things to note about the code below:

+ * The computation of the greatest common divisor is recursive.
+ * The use of ``abs`` in the least common multiple function requires ``#include <stdlib.h>`` at the top of the source code.
+ * The ``add_fractions`` function separately computes the denominator and numerator of the result of the addition, then just constructs and returns a new ``fraction_t``.
+For both the ``fraction_t`` parameters *and* the return value, entire copies are made to get the arguments "in" to the function and to get the result "out".

 .. literalinclude:: code/addfrac.c
    :language: c